 The development of Elmer was started in 1995 as part of a national CFD technology program funded by the Finnish funding agency for technology and innovation, Tekes.
-The original development consortia included partners from CSC - IT Center for Science (formely known as CSC - Scientific Computing), Helsinki University of Technology TKK, VTT Technical Research Centre of Finland, University of Jyväskylä, and Okmetic Ltd. After the five years initial project ended the development has been continued by CSC in different application fields.
+The original development consortia included partners from CSC - IT Center for Science (formerly known as CSC - Scientific Computing).
+Helsinki University of Technology HUT, VTT Technical Research Centre of Finland, University of Jyväskylä, and Okmetic Ltd. CSC is a governmental non-profit company fully owned by the Ministry of Education.
+After the five years initial project ended the development has been continued by CSC in different application fields.